 False Testimony About Background

-Tracy Nix is a staff member of the San Luis Obispo District Attorney’s office that has testified in court and written in her resume that she has a bachelor’s degree from Cal Poly.
+Tracy Nix is a staff member of the San Luis Obispo District Attorney’s office who has testified in court and written in her resume that she has a bachelor’s degree from Cal Poly.

 In 2014, the District Attorney’s Office presented Nix as an expert witness in a sexual abuse case.
 Deputy District Attorney Kelly Mandeino asked Judge Jacquelyn H. Duffy to declare Nix an expert.
 Manderino presented Nix’s resume and asked Nix to testify about her qualifications.